radical-cybertools/radical.repex.at/README.md

 * if you intend to run simulation on your local system (e.g. "localhost") under "input.MD" you must provide "amber_path" which is a path pointing to Amber executable on your system
 * "number_of_replicas" must be greater than "cores".
 Recommended "cores" value is 50% of the "number_of_replicas"

-To run this example in terminal execute:
+To run this example in terminal execute (from RepEx/examples/amber/amber_scheme_2a/):
 ```bash
 python launch_simulation_scheme_2a_amber.py --input='config/amber_input.json'
 ```